jojojo8359/ptcgp-trade/README.md

 # Setup

+A stable version of Python 3 should be used (3.9+).

 To install required dependencies (just [requests](https://docs.python-requests.org/en/latest/index.html)), run `pip3 install -r requirements.txt`.
 Use of a virtual environment is left up to the user, but recommended.

 # How to Use